barelyhuman/mono/README.md

 ### esm flavor

 This is the preferred way of going ahead if you are building a new project and have no dependencies on older node versions and can start with the latest LTS which supports modules.
-This is a pure module based approach and you don't need any additional build setup for the `shared` and `components` steps as they are all modules and will be imported as such in the `core` and `web` projects.
+This is a pure module based approach and you don't need any additional build setup for the `shared` and `components` steps as they are all modules and will be imported as such in the `core` and `web` projects with the exception of components since they need to be converted to JS from JSX

 ### dev-modified